DZ-FSDev/DZ-FSDev/README.md

 - 👀 I’m interested in Full Stack Development.
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on Spring.io Enterprise Apps.
-- 📫 How to reach me: dz.education@gmail.com or dz.careers@gmail.com
+- 📫 How to reach me: dz.fsdev@gmail.com | dzhu.education@gmail.com | dz.careers@gmail.com

 <!---
 DZ-FSDev/DZ-FSDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.